Please note: This post contains affiliate links.

 Since I’m not a skier and prefer avoiding crowds, spring and fall are my favorite times to visit South Lake Tahoe to hike myriad trails and soak in expansive views.
 If you are game for a strenuous hike with inspiring vistas, I highly recommend the Mt Tallac hike in Lake Tahoe.
 Make the most of your time on the Mt Tallac trail with my 10 essential planning tips.

-After spending time in South Lake Tahoe, continue your California adventures in seven gold rush towns, including Murphys, which offers delectable food, unique wines and outdoor adventures in the Sierra Nevada foothills.
+After spending time in South Lake Tahoe, continue your California adventures in ten gold rush towns, including Murphys and Oakhurst, which offer delectable food, unique wines and outdoor adventures in the Sierra Nevada foothills.

 Mt Tallac Hike details: